Grants 2012 ~ 3Q

 Food Empowment Project

-Food Empowerment Project is a vegan food justice organization (and prior award winner) that highlights the human and animal abuses in the U.S. food system, especially for low-income and marginalized communities.
-This grant will go toward the printing of their compelling and informative brochure in Spanish.
+Food Empowerment Project is a vegan food justice organization (and previous award winner) that highlights the human and animal abuses in the U.S. food system, especially for low-income and marginalized communities.
+This grant will go toward printing a Spanish language version of their compelling educational brochure.

 Ice Cream/Festival Outreach

-Food is an incredible outreach tool and festivals are an incredible outreach opportunity.
-Volunteers distributed 60 gallons of donated coconut milk ice cream as well as how-to info and recipes at the Burning Man Festival to raise awareness for a healthier and animal-friendly lifestyle.
+Food is an incredible outreach tool and festivals are a wonderful outreach opportunity.
+Volunteers distributed 60 gallons of donated coconut milk ice cream along with vegan literature and recipes at the Burning Man Festival, to raise awareness for a healthier and animal-friendly lifestyle.
 Burning Man attracts about 70,000 attendees.

 International Animal Rights Conference